-If you are unsure of any of the above information or whether your scheme meets with the criteria, please contact the Community Projects Team who will be able to advise you.
+If you are unsure of any of the above information or if your scheme fits the criteria, please contact the Community Engagement Team who will be able to advise you.
 Contact details can be found on page 4.

 Homeowners and landlords are strongly advised to check their property deeds prior to submitting an application form.
 This is to ensure that all residents who have a 'Right of Way' are considered and included in the scheme, where appropriate.